 He added that the matter was not discussed again and he had been left with "the expectation" he would be told if the programme was to go ahead.
 MPs said they were surprised by the Director-General's "lack of curiosity".

-Damian Collins MP asked if the BBC Director-General was angry about the inaccurate blog written by Newsnight editor Peter Rippon explaining the reason's behind the reason's to drop its investigation.
+Damian Collins MP asked if the BBC Director-General was angry about the written by Newsnight editor Peter Rippon explaining the reason's behind the reason's to drop its investigation.
 The BBC was forced to publish a clarification to the blog and Mr Rippon was asked to "step aside" following its publication.
 Mr Entwistle replied that he was "very disappointed" that the blog was wrong.

 During the committee hearing, Therese Coffey MP said she was "chilled" at reports that one of the reasons Mr Rippon dropped the report into Savile was because it was based on the testimony of "just the women."